Summary: Chapter 7

 On the day of the little prince’s departure from his planet, he cleans out all three of his volcanoes, even the dormant one, and he uproots all the baobab shoots he can find.
 He waters his rose a final time.
 As he is about to place the glass globe over the rose’s head, he feels like crying.
 He says good-bye to the rose.
 At first, she refuses to reply, but then she apologizes, assures the little prince that she loves him, and says she no longer needs him to set the globe over her.
 She says she will be fine without him to take care of her.
 Urging the little prince to leave, the rose turns away so he will not see her cry.

 When the pilot stops repairing his engine to listen to the story of the little prince and his rose, he affirms the little prince’s statement that love and relationships are the most “serious matters” of all.
-The literary critic Joy Marie Robinson writes that the rose “is best understood, perhaps, in the old literary tradition of the Roman de la rose [a thirteenth-century French poem], as an allegorical image of the loved one.”
+The literary critic Joy Marie Robinson writes that the rose “is best understood, perhaps, in the old literary tradition of the Roman de la Rose [a 13th-century French poem], as an allegorical image of the loved one.”
 Robinson argues that the rose is a general symbol of the beloved and that the rose’s relationship with the prince offers a general, simple, and direct presentation of the power—and pain—of love.

 The nature of the relationship between the rose and the prince is mysterious.
 They do not directly express their love for each other until their painful farewell.
 Before that, the flower coquettishly hints at her love, but she never actually states her feelings for the prince until he comes to say good-bye.
 Nor is it clear at this point in the story why the prince feels such love for the rose, who is a vain, foolish, frail, and naïve creature.
 However, the prince also shows himself to be a bit foolish.
 He isn’t able to understand the rose’s strange behavior, and he makes the irrevocable, stubborn decision to leave, which leaves him in tears.